-Title IV, Part A Funding for AP Exams
+Funding Sources for AP Exams in 2023

 States and districts may use Title IV, Part A funds for the following AP-related activities:

-- Funding specific AP courses/exams
+- Fund specific AP courses/exams.

 States and districts receiving funds under Title IV, Part A must provide equitable services to students and teachers in private schools.

 Act Now to Protect Funding for Low-Income Students

 We recommend that you encourage your state and districts to prioritize funding for low-income students' AP Exam fees.
-You can visit your state's department or board of education website to learn more about how to give feedback, including key dates.
+You can visit your state's department or board of education website to learn more about how to provide feedback, including key dates.

 See which states have announced their commitment to fund 2023 AP Exams.